It’s that time of the year- turkey, stuffing, mashed potatoes and gravy timmmme!

 - Question your Thanksgiving habits.
-If you are in the habit of stuffing yourself silly on Thanksgiving, start by questioning why this is important for you.
-What does eating 3 large helpings of mashed potatoes do for you?
+If you are in the habit of stuffing yourself to an uncomfortable level of fullness on Thanksgiving (trust me, I’ve been there before!), start by questioning why this is important for you.
+For example: What does eating 2-3 large helpings of mashed potatoes do for you?
 Does it make you feel good following dinner or stuffed and tired?
 Why is it important for you to eat another serving?
 Are you hungry?
 If so, go for it!
 If not, what are you hoping to gain from the food?
-What type of status does polishing off 3 plates of Thanksgiving dinner followed by dessert give you?
 I encourage to write your answers out and journal about this if you are serious about doing Thanksgiving different this year.
 Evaluate your answers.
 Are these things really important to you?

 - Put 10 minutes between urges to have a second helping.
 I hate sitting around the table talking after dinner is over.
 Trust me I like talking-ask my husband Tommy.
-However, I’d rather do it away from the table.
-It’s easy for me to just eat whatever is in front of me because it’s there, it tastes good and we all know not every Thanksgiving dinner table conversation is captivating or your preferred topic.
+However, I’d rather do it away from the table because couches are much for comfortable.
+At the table, it’s easy for me to just eat whatever is in front of me because it’s there, it tastes good and we all know not every Thanksgiving dinner table conversation is captivating or your preferred topic.
 When I put 10 minutes in between my urge to have another helping and the action of getting myself another helping, it’s amazing how much I actually change my mind on having another helping.
 And, I am definitely the girl who likes second helpings.
 So if this can work for me, it can work for you!

 - Have dessert and savor it.
 Nothing should be off limits, unless of course you are training for a professional sport or serious fitness competition with strict nutrition guidelines.
 If you aren’t one of these people, have your turkey and eat your pie too!
 But remember, decide ahead of time what you will have.
 You don’t need to have the biggest slice of pie.
 After all you are probably already full from dinner.
 A small slice can give you the experience without unnecessary calories.
 In fact, you don’t even need to have pie at all if you are too full.
 Trust me, you can get pie at the grocery store any day of the week or ask the host if you can take yours home with you!